Knafi/MultiMeta/README.md

-![MultiMeta](MultiMeta/Resources/MEDIA/MultiMeta_Gui.JPG)

-The computers we use on site are heavily restricted by our Administrators and are also part of an Office365 environment which forced the use of many workarounds to not trigger the UAC.
+The computers we use on site are heavily restricted by our Administrators and are also part of an Office365 environment which forced the use of many workarounds to not trigger the [UAC](https://en.wikipedia.org/wiki/User_Account_Control).
 The biggest restriction was not beeing able to install anything.
 Which brought up the interesting challenge of using Batch only

+![MultiMeta](MultiMeta/Resources/MEDIA/MultiMeta_Gui.JPG)

 ## What is MultiMeta?
-With MultiMeta it is possible to use MediaInfo on a whole directory tree.
-You get asked to choose the parent directory and everything (checked against a whitelist) inside said directory will get analysed and reported with your set parameters (not yet interactive).
-Right now those parameters are:
+With MultiMeta it is possible to recursively analyse multiple videofiles at once.
+You choose the parent directory and every file (checked against a whitelist) inside said directory will get analysed.
+For my purpose I needed only a few parameters:
 - Filename (with full path),
 - Filesize
 - Duration